In Part 4 of this small Australian renovating series, you can experience the pain and hurdles of renovating a kitchen during COVID-19.

-To really harden the benchtop surface, we apply another 2 clear topcoats, which also brings out the shine.
+To really harden the benchtop surface, we apply another 2 clear topcoats, which also bring out the shine.

 After 2 weeks of never-ending work on this kitchen and waiting 7 days for the benchtop paint to fully harden before use, the result is fabulous – from a distance.
 The hard work paid off.

-Although, look closely at the benchtop and you notice the effect that’s known in the painting trade as “orange peel”.
+Although, if looking closely at the benchtop, you notice the effect known in the painting trade as “orange peel”.

-The smudgy part of this photo is where I brushed the surface lightly with a damp cloth containing Mineral Turpentine, as I tried to removed silicone residue.
-And, how delicate the Dulux renovating paint range is after a few days, when not fully cured.
+The smudgy part of this photo is where I brushed the surface lightly with a damp cloth containing Mineral Turpentine – not good.
+I tried to remove the silicone residue.
+This is how delicate the Dulux renovating paint range is after a few days when not fully cured.

-Before starting the kitchen renovating, we watched many DIY videos, including the Dulux video.
+Before starting the kitchen renovation, we watched many DIY videos, including the Dulux video.
 Also, using the correct implements to apply the expensive Dulux Renovation Range and following instructions to the letter.
 But still, the finish close-up is unsatisfactory with the orange peel effect.
-Although it’s not noticeable from a distance, it’s still disappointing after so much hard work and effort.
+Although not noticeable from a distance, still disappointing after so much hard work and effort.

-Of course, Dulux blames how we applied the product, for this end result.
+Of course, Dulux blames how we applied the product for this end result.
 Many emails, phone calls, a little shaming on FaceBook, and finally, Dulux offers a can of the benchtop Renovation Range for free – “out of goodwill” – so generous!
-Accompanied by the words of wisdom that it’s best to sand everything back and start again!
+Followed by the words of wisdom: “best to sand everything back and start again”!
 Seriously?

 Check back next week for the never-ending fun and games, which sees renovating the bathroom and en-suite next…